TheBlad768/S.C.E.-Tutorials-/eng/how_to/add_new_levels.md

 To start, we need to change the number of levels in [Engine/Settings.asm]([Engine/Settings.asm)

 ```
-ZoneCount:				= 1	; set discrete zones are: DEZ
+ZoneCount =						1				; set discrete zones are: DEZ
 ```

 Change the "1" to the number of levels you need.

 ```
-ZoneCount:				= 2	; set discrete zones are: DEZ, New Zone
+ZoneCount =						2				; set discrete zones are: DEZ, New Zone
 ```

 > [!TIP]